 Warranty:

-- The product is backed by a five-year limited warranty and must be installed by an HVAC professional only.
+- A five-year limited warranty backs the product, which must be installed by an HVAC professional only.

 3) Aprilaire 1850 Pro Whole House Dehumidifier